rroethof/roethof.net/content/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

 * **Clear Documentation:** Each step is clearly explained, with detailed instructions and examples.
 This made the process much less daunting than I anticipated.
 * **Logical Progression:** The guide follows a logical progression, building the system step-by-step.
 This allowed me to understand the underlying mechanisms at each stage.
 * **Minimalist Approach:** The minimalist approach of Arch, where you build the system from the ground up, actually simplifies the installation process in some ways.
 There's less pre-configured bloat to contend with.
 * **Responsiveness and Cleanliness:** My initial findings with Arch are extremely positive.
-The system is remarkably responsive, and the clean, minimalist base provides an excellent foundation.
+The system is remarkably responsive and the clean, minimalist base provides an excellent foundation.
 * **Near-Perfect Desktop Experience:** The desktop experience I've achieved so far is near perfect.
-The system feels snappy, and the level of customization is unparalleled.
+The system feels snappy and the level of customization is unparalleled.

 ### The Power of the Arch Community: